idaholab/moose/modules/solid_mechanics/doc/content/source/materials/CombinedNonlinearHardeningPlasticity.md

 The non-linear equations for Isotropic and Kinematic Hardening are based on [!cite](besson2009non) pg.
 82--84.
-The reference uses the nonlinear kinematic hardening rule proposed by Chaboche [CHA77] and Armstrong and Frederick [ARM66], while the isotropic hardening rule follows the Voce isotropic hardening model [VOC49].
+The reference uses the nonlinear kinematic hardening rule proposed by Armstrong and Frederick [!cite](armstrong1966mathematical), while the isotropic hardening rule follows the Voce isotropic hardening model [!cite](voce1948relationship).

 The effective plastic strain
 increment for combined hardening has the form: